jhlagado/struct-z80/README.md

 Note: I'm using `nop` here to stand in for any Z80 instruction

-## Switch case
+## Avoiding deep nesting with Switch

-When you have a lot of alternatives to deal with in your logic `_if` ... `_else` ... `_endif` can quickly become cumbersome and harder to read.
+When you have a lot of alternatives to deal with in your conditional logic, `_if` ... `_else` ... `_endif` can quickly become cumbersome and hard to read.
 For example, consider the following scenario in a structured language:

 ```
 let a = input